wslyvh/ctor/.github/CONTRIBUTING.md

 ## Report feedback
 All bugs, feature requests, questions, feedback, etc., is welcome.
-Feel free to post them [here](https://github.com/wslyvh/ctor/issues/new) and state:

-- What's your Ctor version?
-- What's your operating system and version?
-- What's your truffle and ganache version?
-- How did you install the tools?
-- How are you using the tools?

-Please make sure no similar issues have been reported https://github.com/wslyvh/ctor/issues.
+Feel free to post them [here](https://github.com/wslyvh/ctor/issues/) and use one of the templates provided.
+Before you do, please make sure no similar issues have been reported.
 You might find your answer there.

 ## Create Pull Requests (PRs)